CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-command-line-interface.md

 - `--stream` enables incremental OMOP processing for individuals-only `-obff` output.
 - `--sql2csv` prints SQL tables instead of converting them.
 - `--max-lines-sql N` limits how many lines are read per SQL table.
 Default: `500`.

+### openEHR-specific options

+- `-iopenehr FILE ...` or `-i openehr FILE ...` accepts one or more canonical openEHR JSON or YAML compositions.
+- `--openehr-patient-id ID` supplies a patient identifier when it cannot be resolved from the openEHR payload itself.
+- The current openEHR CLI path is **experimental** and currently supports **BFF output only**.

 ### General options